Obsidian-TTRPG-Community/Cypher-SRD-Markdown/Rules/Cypher/Creating-Your-Character-cyr.md

 ---
-aliases: [Creating your Character]
+aliases:
+  - Creating your Character
+  - Creating your Character in Cypher
-tags: [Cypher/Rules/Character-Creation]
+tags:
+  - Cypher/Rules/Character-Creation
 ---

 # Creating Your Character